Interplay between Markovianity and Progressive Quenching: Summary and Remarks

 We also applied the PQ to the system for which the detailed balance is absent even in the unquenched steady ensemble.
-In the case of PQ on the Choi-Huberman (C-H) model, the operation of PQ can be unambiguously formulated.
-Monitoring through the variance of the total magnetization we examined the interplay between the intrinsic non-Markovian parameter $\tau$ of the dimension of time and the time interval between the subsequent quenching, $\Delta T.$ While the canonical correlation that favored the cooperative fluctuations of spins is attenuated by the non-Markovian delay $\tau$, the operation of quenching reinforces the cooperative fluctuations through $\Delta T.$
+In the case of PQ on the Choi-Huberman model, the PQ operation can be formulated unambiguously.
+Monitoring through the variance of the total magnetization, we examined the interplay between the intrinsic non-Markovian parameter $\tau$ of the dimension of time and the time interval between the subsequent quenching, $\Delta T$.
+While the canonical correlation that favored the cooperative fluctuations of spins is attenuated by the non-Markovian delay $\tau$, the operation of quenching reinforces the cooperative fluctuations through $\Delta T.$

-The last remark is on the similarity and difference between the PQ and some form of ``linear voter models'', see \cite{voter-Liggett} for introduction.
+The last remark is on the similarity and difference between the PQ and some form of ``linear voter models''; see \cite{voter-Liggett} for introduction.
 In a typical example, the binary ($[1,0]$) site (say $x_i$) and its neighbor (say $x_i+n_i$) are chosen at random at each discrete time step and the state of $x$ copies the state of $x+n.$ In that model, $M_t:=\sum_{i=1}^{N_0} x_i(t)/N,$ where $N$ is the system size, is deemed to be either 1 or 0, according to the so-called martingale convergence theorem (see, for example, \cite{klenke2020} Sec.
-11.2, "Martingale Convergence Theorems" Example 11.16), while the mean of $M_\infty$ is $M_0/N$ by the martingale property of $M_t.$ If we compare such a model with our PQ of spins, a difference is that $M_t$ of the voter model eventually goes only to 1 or 0 unlike our PQ, while the similarity is that (i) both models have a martingale observable, and (ii) the individual realization tends to be polarized due to the interaction with the environment that has a long memory.
+11.2, "Martingale Convergence Theorems" Example 11.16), while the mean of $M_\infty$ is $M_0/N$ by the martingale property of $M_t.$ If we compare such a model with our PQ of spins, a difference is that $M_t$ of the voter model eventually goes only to 1 or 0, unlike our PQ, while the similarity is that (i) both models have a martingale observable, and (ii) the individual realization tends to be polarized due to the interaction with the environment that has a long memory.